alou127/ds_projects/README.md

 ---

-My MVP that I plan to tackle first is seeing the relationship between all-purpose yards and touchdowns.
+My MVP that I plan to tackle first is seeing the relationship between all-purpose yards and touchs.
 I suspect that with more yards there will be more touch downs, but I'm not entirely sure.

 What I want to really explore is how many of the features of this table affect whether a player is selected to the ProBowl.
 You can see in the table, that there are asteriks next to some of the players.
 Whether a player has an asterik or not will be my binary response variable logit regression.
 From the output I'll be able to interpret the log-odds of making it to the ProBowl.